sassoftware/viya4-iac-gcp/docs/user/TerraformGCPAuthentication.md

 # Authenticating Terraform to access Google Cloud

-Terraform creates and destroys resources in the Google Cloud on your behalf.
+Terraform creates and destroys resources in Google Cloud on your behalf.
 In order to do so, it needs to authenticate itself to Google Cloud with the appropriate permissions.

 This project uses a Google Cloud Service Account to authenticate with Google Cloud.
 You will need a Service Account with the appropriate permissions.
 You can use an existing Service Account, or preferably create a dedicated Service Account.